-Huperzine A (HupA), also known as L-Huperzine A, Selagine, and Cerebra, is a natural alkaloid compound used in traditional Chinese medicine that has gained popularity as a nootropic supplement.
-It is isolated from Huperzineserrata, a clubmoss that is also categorized as a Chinese herb.
+Huperzine-A (HupA), also known as L-Huperzine A, Selagine, and Cerebra, is a natural alkaloid compound developed in traditional Chinese medicine that has gained popularity as a nootropic supplement.

 How Does Huperzine A Work

-It is believed to exhibit these neuroprotective benefits largely through acting as a reversible acetylcholinesterase (AChE) inhibitor.
-(1,2) It increases the levels of acetylcholine (ACh) in the brain through blocking cholinesterase, an enzyme responsible for the breakdown of ACh.
+It is believed to exhibit its neuroprotective benefits largely through acting as reversible acetylcholinesterase (AChE) inhibitor.
+It increases the levels of acetylcholine (ACh) in the brain by blocking cholinesterase, an enzyme responsible for the breakdown of ACh.

 ACh is a neurotransmitter important for learning, memory, and focus.
 AChE inhibitors are the main drugs used to treat Alzheimer’s disease.

-By increasing ACh, dopamine, and norepinephrine levels in the brain and suppressing excitatory glutamate, memory formation and retrieval is improved while protecting the brain from excitatory feedback.
+By increasing ACh, dopamine, and norepinephrine levels in the brain and suppressing excitatory glutamate, memory formation and retrieval are improved while protecting the brain from excitatory feedback.

 Benefits & Uses

-There have not been any high-quality human studies comparing monotherapy of this supplement with antidepressant drugs, however the little research that has been done demonstrated that adjunctive treatment led to resolution of some of the cognitive symptoms associated with major depressive disorder.
+There have not been any high-quality human studies comparing monotherapy of this supplement with antidepressant drugs, however, the little research that has been done demonstrated that adjunctive treatment led to the resolution of some of the cognitive symptoms associated with major depressive disorder (7).

 AChE inhibitors have been shown to help those with depression, so as an AChE inhibitor, it follows that this nootropic may be of benefit to those with depression.

-The typical dosage of this supplement for memory in healthy people is 100 to 400 mcg taken either once daily or split into two doses.
+Although there are no general guidelines, the typical dosage of this dietary supplement is 50 to 200 mcg taken either once daily or split into two doses.

 While this nootropic is not a stimulant, most users will take one or two doses early in the day rather than before bed.
 This is to benefit cognition and learning when you really need it, rather than just before sleep.